WETENSCHAP EN TECHNOLOGIE BL

 MIT Technology Review

 This is today’s edition of The Download, our weekday newsletter that provides a daily dose of what’s going on in the world of technology.
-Why it’s so hard to use AI to diagnose cancer Finding and diagnosing cancer is all about spotting patterns.
-Radiologists use x-rays and magnetic resonance imaging to illuminate...
+DOGE’s tech takeover threatens the safety and stability of our critical data —Steven Renderos is the executive director of Media Justice Tech buzzwords are clanging through the halls...
 Read more »

 This is today’s edition of The Download, our weekday newsletter that provides a daily dose of what’s going on in the world of technology.
-The second wave of AI coding is here Ask people building generative AI what generative AI is good for right now—what they’re really fired up about—and many will...
+Generative AI is learning to spy for the US military For much of last year, US Marines conducting training exercises in the waters off South Korea, the Philippines,...
 Read more »

 WETENSCHAP EN TECHNOLOGIE ARTIKELEN